AlphaHydrae/md2remark/README.md

 You can also omit column widths or specify it only for one column.
 Remaining columns will be sized automatically based on the remaining space.

-*(Note that unsemantic column widths should be multiples of 5 or 33, and that this is checked for you at this time.)*
+*(Note that unsemantic column widths should be multiples of 5 or 33, and that this is NOT checked for you at this time.)*

 The following Markdown: